lingui/js-lingui/website/docs/tutorials/explicit-vs-generated-ids.md

 }
 ```

 In the example code above, the content of [`Trans`](/docs/ref/macro.md#trans) is transformed into a message in MessageFormat syntax.
 By default, this message is used for generating the ID.
-Considering the example above, the catalog would be fulfilled by these entries:
+Considering the example above, the catalog would contain these entries:

 ```js
 const catalog = [